hirobe/simple-chatgpt-clipper/README.md

-## Simple ChatGPT Clipper
+# Simple ChatGPT Clipper

-Simple ChatGPT Clipper is a Chrome extension that allows you to copy messages from ChatGPT's website to your clipboard.
-When you click the toolbar button, the message will be converted to Markdown format.
+This Chrome extension is a tool that allows you to easily copy messages displayed on the ChatGPT website to your clipboard.
+ChatGPT responses are converted to Markdown format, while user input remains as plain text.

 ![Screen shot](screenshot.png)

-### Features

--   The current version supports Manifest V3.
--   You can download and install it from Github to use.
--   Simple ChatGPT Clipper supports ChatGPT's website as of March 21, 2023.
-There is a possibility that it may not work in the future due to updates in the website layout.
-We do not promise to update this extension when that happens.
+**Note**: This extension is compatible with the ChatGPT site as of March 21, 2023.
+It may not work if the site layout is updated.
+As for updating the extension, it depends on the mood at the time, so no promises can be made.

 ### Installation